GuySie/ha-meural/README.md

 **Tip:** The official Meural settings for the sensitivity of the ambient light sensor reading are limited to high (100), medium (20) or low (4).
 But you can make it any value of sensitivity, on a scale of 0 to 100, using `meural.set_device_option` and setting parameter `alsSensitivity`.
 I find Meural's low value still makes the screen too bright for my room, so I keep `alsSensitivity` set to 2.
 You can experiment with this setting to fine-tune a perfect brightness to match your room.

 The integration supports the [use of SD card folders on your Canvas](https://kb.netgear.com/000060777/Can-I-use-a-micro-SD-card-to-show-my-own-images-or-videos-on-a-Meural-Canvas).
 The Canvas can display images from a maximum of 4 local folders named `meural1`, `meural2`, `meural3` and `meural4`.
 You will be able to switch between these folders, select them in the Media Browser, and go to next/previous images in them using the normal controls.
-However, no additional information is made available by the Canvas for these images and the integration will be unable to display details such as image name or thumbnail.
+However, no additional artwork information is made available by the Canvas for these images and the integration will be unable to display details such as artwork name or thumbnail.

 ![Media browser of Meural Canvas](https://raw.githubusercontent.com/GuySie/ha-meural/dev/images/mediabrowser.png)

 Home Assistant's Media Browser is supported by this integration.
-This gives you two methods to change playlist/albums: you can still switch using the text-only source drop-down in the entity's settings, but now you can also visually browse your playlists using the media browser button on the media control card.
+This gives you two methods to change playlist/albums: you can still switch using the text-only source drop-down in the entity's settings, but now you can also visually browse your playlists and albums using the media browser button on the media control card.

 ![Playlists in media browser of Meural Canvas](https://raw.githubusercontent.com/GuySie/ha-meural/dev/images/mediabrowserplaylists.png)